Two-fifths of patients waiting for mental health treatment forced to resort to emergency or crisis services

 Long waits for NHS mental health treatment are largely down to an insufficient mental health workforce, particularly when it comes to psychiatrists, who are doctors specialising in mental health.

-The College is today launching Choose Psychiatry, a campaign aiming to encourage more medical students and doctors to specialise in psychiatry.
+The College is today launching our campaign that aims to encourage more medical students and doctors to specialise in psychiatry.

 19-year-old Evangeline, who had to get private treatment after waiting months on the NHS, said: